The-Egg-Corp/CSync/README.md

 > FURTHER UPDATES WILL ONLY BE HERE -> [RELEASES](https://github.com/Owen3H/CSync/releases)**

 # CSync <img align="right" width="128" height="128" src="https://gcdn.thunderstore.io/live/repository/icons/Owen3H-CSync-1.0.8.png.128x128_q95.png">
-A BepInEx configuration file syncing library.<br>
+An easy-to-implement configuration file syncing library.<br>
+**CSync** is game-independent should work for any **BepInEx** supported game!

+The [Wiki](https://github.com/Owen3H/CSync/wiki) should cover all you need to setup and use the library.

 > [!IMPORTANT]
 > - This is **NOT** a standalone mod, it is intended for mod developers and does nothing on its own!<br>